 Something to consider: As always, it’s important to be vigilant when on the road; check out this Verge article about Safe Couchsurfing.

 15. Enter contests

-Okay, this may sound like a long shot, but if you're short on cash and long on time you'll be absolutely amazed at how many travel contests are there for the wining.
-Just Google "travel contests" and you'll get hundreds of pages of results.
-Travel writing or photography may win you cash or a trip.
-Airlines, cruise lines, resorts, tourism boards and adventure travel companies all offer up prize trips every so often.
-If you're not picky about where you go, a little time and energy invested might get you out of here sooner than you think.
+In a nutshell: Okay, this may sound like a long shot, but if you're short on cash and long on time you'll be absolutely amazed at how many travel contests are there for the winning.
+Just type "travel contests" into your Internet browser and you'll get hundreds of pages of results.
+Travel writing or photography could win you cash or a trip.
+Airlines, cruise lines, resorts, tourism boards and adventure travel companies all offer prize trips every so often.
+If you're not picky about where you go, a little time and energy invested might get you out of here sooner than you think!